arabi44-cyber/password-generator/docs/architecture.md

 ### 2. Performance

 - **Goal**: Ongoing efforts will focus on optimizing performance and reducing execution time, especially for generating very long passwords or when using complex character sets.

-## Conclusion

-This document provides an overview of the architecture of the Password Generator project.
-For more detailed information, refer to the other documentation files or contact the maintainers via GitHub.